Chalk home page

 State Schema

-Chalk serializes your state and creates initial default values for new partition ids.
+Chalk serializes your state and creates initial default values for new stream key values.
 To do so, it needs a schema for the state, which can be defined as a Python Dataclass or Pydantic Model.

 To specify the state for a resolver function, wrap your schema with chalk.State: